 Learning how to roast garlic is easy and this step by step tutorial will have you making and adding it to everything!
-Is is perfect for spreading on bread, adding to dips, salads, pizzas, pastas and just about anything.
+Is is perfect for spreading on bread, adding to dips, salads, sauces, soups, salad dressing, pizzas, pasta and just about anything.

-I like to roast several heads at one time.
-You want to roast the entire head, not individual cloves.
-I think the easiest and best way to roast garlic is in the oven.
+- The easiest and best way is to roast garlic is in the oven.
 It only takes about 40-45 minutes and it makes your house smell amazing!

 - Preheat oven to 400 degrees F.

-- Remove the papery outer skin of the garlic.
+- Peel off the papery outer layers of the garlic.
 Keep the cloves intact.
 You want to use the whole head.

-3. Use a sharp knife to cut the tops off of the heads of garlic, about 1/4 inch, exposing the cloves inside.
+3. Use a sharp knife to cut the tops off of the whole garlic bulbs, about 1/4 inch, exposing the clove inside.
 Place the heads of garlic into a muffin tin if you are doing multiple heads.

-5. Cover the tops of the heads of garlic with a piece of foil.
+5. Cover the tops of the heads of garlic with a piece of aluminum foil.

-If you prefer, you can place the heads of garlic on a piece of foil, wrap them up tight to prevent the oil from leaking out, forming a foil packet.
+- If you prefer, you can place the heads of garlic on a piece of foil, wrap them up tight to prevent the oil from leaking out, forming a foil packet.
 Place them on a small baking dish or baking sheet.
 I will use this method if I am only roasting one head of garlic.

 6. Bake for about 40-45 minutes or until the cloves turn a deep golden brown and are caramelized around the edges.
 You want the cloves nice and soft so they can be easily squeezed out of the skin.
 Your roasting time will depend upon the size of your heads of garlic.